rehierl/node-tree-outliner/1-0-mathematics/1-2-4-relationships.md

 one or more, but not all elements of the other.
 As such, the `overlaps` operator is rather imprecise (i.e. how many elements exactly?).

-Note that two distinct (i.e. unequal) sets which do not overlap each other, are either strictly related ex-or disjoint.
+Note that two distinct sets which do not overlap each other, are either strictly related ex-or disjoint.
 As such, this either-or relationship is fundamental to partial orders and node trees.